 We have found about 60% of the population has “spending” in their natural makeup.
 They either lead with it, what we call your Primary Money Personality, or it is their Secondary Money Personality, which may not “drive the bus”, but can be a very vocal backseat driver.

-If you have a few minutes, our scientific, confidential Money Personality Assessment determines your Primary and Secondary for free (a favorite non-Spender word).
+If you have a few minutes, our scientific, confidential Money Personality Assessment will determine your Primary and Secondary

 Scott and I are both Primary Spenders.
 And, no, we aren’t deep in debt.
 We consider our Spender Money Personalities a strength because we understand it and how it affects our marriage and our money.
 Some financial experts try to shame Spenders, shame on them!
 Spenders should be celebrated.